-Before you start your strategic conversations with anyone, there is a bit of pre-work you need to do to ensure success in your project.
+There is a bit of pre-work you need to do to ensure success for your project buy in.
 Like house painting, the pre-work takes more time than the job itself.
 That’s why so few people actually do it.

-Basic Assumption #1: You’re stinkin’ smart and your work is stellar.
+Here’s the thing.
+You’re stinkin’ smart and your work is stellar.
 It’s just that the right people aren’t listening to your amazing ideas and solutions.
+Do the prep work and you will turn it around.

 1. Target the key decision makers and influencers.
 Make a list.
 Be clear about who influences whom.
 You want to reach these people individually and collectively.

-2. Identify the pain points your team is experiencing and any frustrations you relate to the people you listed in #1.
-In other words, you want to have crystal clear what are the priorities of each of the decision makers and influencers you have on your list.
+2. Identify the pain points your organization (or Key Person) is experiencing and any frustrations you relate to the people you listed in #1.
+In other words, you want to have clarity about what the priorities are of each of the decision makers and influencers on your list.

-Keep in mind that these company “high flyers” are at least mildly terrified of making a mistake.
-They may be petrified with fear as they have more to lose.
-The next step is your secret weapon to cut through this.
+Keep in mind that “high flyers” are at least mildly terrified of making a mistake.
+They may actually be petrified with fear as they have more to lose.
+This next step is your secret weapon to cut through their fear and be heard.

 3. Be insanely curious and listen carefully to the word choices of the decision makers and influencers on your list.
-Use those words and expressions when you talk to these folks.
+Repeat those same words and expressions when you talk to these folks.
 That helps them be less frightened.
+In their minds, you come across as genius when you use their fave words.

-8. Ask key people for 5 to 10 minutes of their time in their offices is another part of your conversation strategy.
+BONUS: Ask key people for 5 to 10 minutes of their time in their offices is another part of your conversation strategy.
 Impress them with your audacity.
+Build that relationship!